Turmeric

 A thread cannot be broken,

-.
+only torn.
 You interrupt, in an attempt

 to correct me, then underline the improbability